Home

 Design of new multi-risk water quality assessment frameworks, considering multiple pollutants, multiple sectoral risks, and multiple hazards (e.g., droughts, heatwaves, compound events).

-Concepts & indicators
+New concepts & indicators

-Development of novel concepts and indicators for quantifying water system challenges driven by both water quantity and quality issues, such as water scarcity andwater-related risks for various sectors and functions.
+Development of novel concepts and indicators for quantifying water system challenges driven by both water quantity and quality issues, such as water scarcity and water-related risks for various sectors and functions.

-Improved understanding and quantification of complex interactions between water systems (quality and quantity) and energy, food, and ecosystems (nexus actors) under short-term shocks (e.g., extreme weather events) and multi-decadal global change developments.
+Coupled model frameworks for improved understanding and quantification of complex interactions between water systems (quality and quantity) and energy, food, and ecosystems (nexus actors) under short-term shocks (e.g., extreme weather events) and multi-decadal global change developments.

 Current topics